What’s the Average Cost to Add a Bathroom?

 - Construction choices – A half bath is less expensive and perfect if you just need an extra toilet in the house.
 However, full baths add more value with an extra tub/shower.
 Either way, determine what your space will allow for and if you’ll renovate an existing room or start from scratch.

 - Plumbing renovations – If you haven’t thought much about your plumbing system before, you will now!
-If you don’t have to, avoid switching up your home’s plumbing system.
-Otherwise, you’ll need to involve permits and contractors.
+Avoid switching up your home’s plumbing system if you can.
+Making major adjustments will involve permits and additional contractors, which can add up quickly.
 Get in touch with a professional for their input.

 - Electrical work – The same applies to electrical wiring.
-If you can, choose an area of your home where plumbing and electrical don’t need modification.
+If you can, choose an area of your home where plumbing and electrical don’t need modification, or at least don’t need significant modification.
 For your safety, please consult a professional when working with your home’s electrical wiring.

-- Walls and flooring – Your flooring investment will depend on your type.
-As a baseline, tiling your floor would require an average of $500.
-Ceramic tiles cost around a dollar per square foot, where porcelain can cost anywhere between six and nine dollars.
+- Walls and flooring – Your flooring investment will depend on the type you choose.
+As a baseline, tiling your floor costs an average of $500, and could be more depending on the size of your bathroom.
+Ceramic tiles cost around a dollar per square foot, while porcelain can cost anywhere between six and nine dollars.

 - Important installations – The shower/tub is the center of any full-size bathroom, and installation alone costs an average of $3,000.
-Plan for extra costs for any bells and whistles (think body jet, speakers, etc.).
+Plan for extra costs for any bells and whistles (body jet, speakers, etc.).
 Installing toilets/sinks averages anywhere from $200 to $500.

 Make Your Home Your Own

 The good news?
-When done right, this investment should provide excellent value to your home, with an average return of 60 percent.
+When done right, this investment should provide excellent value to your home, with an average return of 60%.
 Whether you choose a half bath or full bath, brand new or from an existing room, adding a bathroom is seldom a bad idea.

 Our Neighborly brands would love to assist you in any way that we can.
 Visit our home page to explore Neighborly home service professionals in your area and schedule service.